The Easy Styling Trick I Use To Make My Ballet Flats Fall-Appropriate

-First, you should take into account what your flats are made of.
+Most importantly, you should take into account what your flats are made of.
 Anything with holes that let air in, like woven leather or mesh fabric, probably isn't the best idea unless you want your feet to freeze.
 Instead, opt for luxe materials like velvet, suede, or leather — not only will they be warmer, but they'll also pair better with the cozy fabrics in your outfit.

 Once you have the right shoes, the rest is easy.
 Up ahead, six styling tricks I personally rely on to keep ballet flats in my rotation year-round.

-We only include products that have been independently selected by The Zoe Report's editorial team.
-However, we may receive a portion of sales if you purchase a product through a link in this article.
+We at TZR only include products that have been independently selected by our editors.
+We may receive a portion of sales if you purchase a product through a link in this article.

-How To Style Ballet Flats For Fall: Add To A Sweater & Shorts
+Add In A Sweater & Shorts

 Pairing knits and shorts is a go-to fall move for many, but it can quickly stray too summery when you add sandals into the mix.
-Instead, opt for flats — they’ll still keep you cool during the warmer parts of the day, but won’t make you look like you’re heading to a tropical vacation during October.
+Instead, opt for flats: They’ll still keep you cool during the warmer parts of the day, but won’t make you look like you’re heading to a tropical vacation during October.

-How To Style Ballet Flats For Fall: Wear With Layered Knits
+Wear With Layered Knits

 Yes, flats can be a little too bare when it’s 55 degrees outside.
 But add a full knit look into the mix?
 You’ve incorporated plenty of necessary warmth to the equation.
-I chose a sweater dress and a cardigan for my own, but any combination of pieces would work.
+I chose a sweater dress and a cardigan for my own, but any combination of knit pieces would work.

-How To Style Ballet Flats For Fall: Pair Them With Socks
+Pair Them With Socks

-How To Style Ballet Flats For Fall: Opt For Seasonal Tones
+Opt For Seasonal Tones

 This article was originally published on